telepresenceio/telepresence/install/helm.md

    helm install traffic-manager --namespace ambassador datawire/telepresence
    ```

-For more details on what the helm chart installs and what can be configured, take a look at the Helm chart [README](https://github.com/telepresenceio/telepresence/tree/release/v2/charts/telepresence).
+For more details on what the Helm chart installs and what can be configured, take a look at the Helm chart [README](https://github.com/telepresenceio/telepresence/tree/release/v2/charts/telepresence).

 ## Install RBAC only

-Telepresence Traffic Manager does require some RBAC for the traffic-manager itself, as well as for users.
+Telepresence Traffic Manager does require some [RBAC](../../refrence/rbac/) for the traffic-manager itself, as well as for users.
 To make it easier for operators to introspect / manage RBAC separately, you can use `rbac.only=true` to
 only create the rbac-related objects.
-Additionally, you can use `clientRbac.create=true` and `managerRbac.create=true` to toggle which subset(s) of rbac objects you wish to create.
+Additionally, you can use `clientRbac.create=true` and `managerRbac.create=true` to toggle which subset(s) of RBAC objects you wish to create.